 The following two unchallenging results allow to grow and shrink, this time, the name environment of a configuration.
-They are used in the proofs of Subject Congruence (rule S-SCOPEN) and Subject Reduction (rule R-NEW).
+They are both used in the proofs of Subject Congruence (rule S-SCOPEN), and Weakening is also used in the proofs of Subject Reduction (rule R-NEW).